6 Tips for Last-Minute Packing

 matching color outfits

-You’ve probably heard this tip before, but that’s because it’s a good one.
-When it comes to your clothes, pick a color scheme and stick to it.
+You've probably heard this tip before, but that's because it's a good one.
+When it comes to your clothes, pick a color scheme for what you want to wear and stick to it.
 Bring pieces that are versatile for easy mixing and matching to create multiple outfits.
 Grab the top that goes with those jeans, but also that skirt that works with your dress shoes or sneakers.

 If You Love It, Leave It